Vinnix00/Image-Colorization-System/PMP-PLAN/D-Project_Execution.md

 # Project Execution
 ## Description of the project coding implementation

 Firstly, we will import some useful libraries.
-The library needed for Image Colorisation project are numpy and cv2.
+The library needed for Image Colorization project are numpy and cv2.
 NumPy is a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.
 While cv2 is OpenCV-Python which is a library of Python bindings designed to solve computer vision problems.

 <img src="assets/coding1.jpg" width="50%">